Lupin3000/Raspberry-PI-Tutorials/WIFIAnalysis/readme.md

 $ sudo tcpdump -i wlan1 -s 0 -e type mgt subtype probe-req
 ```

-That's looking ugly, do you know `grep`?
+That output is looking ugly, do you know `grep`?

 ```shell
 # filter SSID's with grep